The process takes around eight months, from when you first get in touch to when we welcome you to our fostering family.

 The course:

-The course usually runs over two Saturdays, one Sunday and one evening session.
+The course usually runs over two Saturdays and two evening sessions during the week.

 If you're interested in being a Short Break carer for disabled children, we run separate courses for this.